shubhanginaik/jest-project/README.md

-# JS application testing using Jest
+# JavaScript application testing using Jest

-## steps to follow
+## Steps to follow

 -- create a directory
 -- init project using 'npm init -y', it will create package.json -- npm install --save-dev jest
--- add gotignore, README files
+-- add gitignore, README files
+-- update package.json file: "test": "jest"
+-- add a js file need to be tested and a test.js file to write test cases.
+-- npm test